Injinji Toe Socks for Rucking: Do They Actually Prevent Blisters?

 Who it's best for

-Chronic blister sufferers: If you consistently get blisters between toes during long rucks, multiple reviewers suggest toe socks as worth trying before resorting to more drastic fixes.
+Chronic toe-blister sufferers: If you consistently get blisters between toes during long rucks, toe socks are worth trying before changing boots or adding more tape.

-Hot climate ruckers: The moisture-wicking toe separation gets consistent praise for humid conditions, especially when paired with trail-ready footwear like the Salomon XA Pro 3D.
+Hot climate ruckers: Moisture-wicking toe separation is most useful when sweat and swelling make toes rub, especially when paired with trail-ready footwear like the Salomon XA Pro 3D.

 Boot wearers: Go with the Trail Midweight Crew instead - the taller crew height keeps debris out and fits better in most boots than the mini-crew cut.